Published on March 16, 2020

 In summary, omega-3 fatty acid and vitamin D co-supplementation were meaningful interventions due to their association with improved antioxidant capacity, inflammation status, glycemic control, and disability status in patients with relapsing-remitting MS.

-Could Your Levels of Inflammation Improve with Vitamin D and Omega-3s
+Could Your Vitamin D and Omega-3 Levels be Improved?

 How Can You Use this Information for YOUR Health?